Sparse Black-box Video Attack with Reinforcement Learning: Methodology

 \subsection{Overall Framework}

-The whole process of the our method for the targeted attack is described in Algorithm \ref{attack algorithm}, the epsilon decay $\triangle_{\epsilon}$ is used to control the reduction size of the perturbation bound.
-The epsilon decay $\triangle_{\epsilon}$ and \textit{FGSM} step size $\alpha$ are dynamically adjusted as described in subsection 4.1.
-In the algorithm, $\phi(\cdot)$ is the function to extract initial perturbations though a pre-trained ImageNet model like ResNet50 \cite{he2016deep}.
-The zero vector \textit{M} has a similar size with the input video and its some sub-vectors that the corresponding location is the location of key frames in the clean video $x$ will be set to 1.
-The agent in the whole process of attacking is updated with the rewards' values, which is dynamical and interactive.
+Here, the whole process of our method in the targeted setting is described in Algorithm \ref{SVA attack algorithm}, which is a continuous-learning algorithm.
+The epsilon decay $\triangle_{\epsilon}$ is used to control the reduction size of the perturbation bound. $\triangle_{\epsilon}$ and \textit{FGSM} step size $\alpha$ are dynamically adjusted as described in subsection 3.4.
+The binary vector \textit{M} has the same size as the frame number of the input video and some values in \textit{M} will be set to 1 after the agent is trained.
+The agent in the whole process of attacking is updated with the rewards' values, which is dynamic and interactive.
+This process does not need any human intervention.